 A rescue squad, doctors, and ambulances also follow the race.
 Local emergency services are also present to render assistance.
 Mexican medical facilities are decent.

 Guides and cars may be hired at reasonable cost to get your friends close to the action.
-There is also a Tour organizer that provides a van and hotels along the route for a reasonable cost.
-Do not try to follow the race in a rental car.
-It is too rfustrating.
+There is also a Tour organizer that provides a van and hotels along the route.

 An additional hotel room for your crew members costs around $1280 USD for the eight nights of the event.
 These are usually nice rooms with two double beds.
 The hotels sometimes charge more for more than two people.
 To arrange rooms for your crew (so they will be at the same hotel as you), try to decide your needs as soon as possible and place your order with the event director.
 Additional rooms are $150-160 each.
 Reserve extra rooms in Carrera hotels by emailing email@example.com or calling 1-310-860-6959 in the U.S., which rings in Mexico City.

 You may drive, tow, trailer, or ship your car to the start of the race.
-It takes about two or three days to drive from Laredo, Texas to the start of the race, assuming you get an early start the first day.
+It takes one day to drive from Laredo, Texas to the start of the race in Queretaro.

 The car must be “imported” into Mexico when you cross the border.
 Most competitors get a tourist permit and sticker for around $48 USD.
 You must also make a cash deposit of $200 up to $400, which will be refunded when you cancel your permit and take the vehicle out of Mexico.